shailshouryya/test-project/python/README.md

 ```

 NOTE that Python's versioning rules outlined in [PEP 440](https://peps.python.org/pep-0440/) are different and impose more restrictions than both `git` and GitHub do.
+- `git` enforces no restrictions on naming conventions for tags
+  - `git` sorts tags in alphabetical order

 ## Building a python package for distribution